Free Consultation

 Posted By:

-Chicago winter is upon us and your personal injury attorneys at Grazian and Volpe would prefer you not be one of the thousands of victims of winter related car accidents.
+Chicago winter is upon us and your personal injury attorneys at Grazian and Volpe (now Lloyd Miller Law) would prefer you not be one of the thousands of victims of winter related car accidents.
 One of the best ways to avoid motor vehicle winters in the long and icy Chicago clime is to make sure your vehicle is winter ready.
 Winter ready not only includes good snow or all weather tires but also making sure you can see while driving and can remove icy or snowy accumulations from lights and windows.

 1. Make a visual inspection of your vehicle lights: make sure front, rear and hazard lights are operating at properly and at full power